 In the movie: While attempting to arrest Bill Morton and Frank Baker, Billy the Kid shoots and kills fellow Regulator, William McCloskey, for being a spy and then the Regulators gun down Morton and Baker when they tried to escape.

 In real life: There's two sides of the story of how McCloskey, Morton, and Baker were killed.
 The Regulators said that while riding back to Lincoln, Baker snatched McCloskey's gun and shot him and then the two prisoners fled.
-This doesn't sound likely, because the prisoners knew that McCloskey was sympathetic to them and was probably playing both ends of the table.
-While trying to escape the Regulators easily gunned Morton and Baker down.
-But a more plausible story goes that after capturing Morton and Baker, and taking them back to Lincoln, the Regulators were discussing it amongst themselves that as soon as they turn the prisoners over to Sheriff Brady that he would release them.
+The Regulators then opened fire and killed them.
+This doesn't sound likely, because the prisoners knew that McCloskey was sympathetic to them and promised them safety, so why kill they're only ally.
+A more plausible story goes that after capturing Morton and Baker, and traveling back to Lincoln, the Regulators were discussing it amongst themselves that as soon as they turn the prisoners over to Sheriff Brady that he would release them.
 So they decided to be judge and jury and execute the prisoners.
 McCloskey objected, so a Regulator named Frank McNab shot him, and then the Regulators shot and killed Morton and Baker.
 Don't feel too bad for them, both Morton and Baker were ruthless outlaws that rode with the "Boys."
 Not only was Morton one of those that shot Tunstall, but the Kid had a personal bone to pick with Morton that dated back to when he rode with the "Boys" himself.
-Morton had treated the Kid meanly, which explains why the Kid was eager to kill Morton and Baker on the spot when the Regulators first captured them.
+Morton had bullied the Kid, which explains why the Kid was eager to kill Morton and Baker on the spot when the Regulators first captured them.
 One thing about Billy the Kid, he never forgets an unkindness.

 In the movie: After taking refuge in an outhouse, Buckshot Roberts shoots Dick Brewer three times in the chest.
 Then the Regulators riddle the outhouse with bullets killing Roberts.